-- Be one-to-one or one adult to a group no greater than three pupils. - Be intensive: focused around key concepts, and take place over a short period of time.
-Likely for a session no more than 1hr in duration, ideally more than once per week and for a duration of no more than 15 sessions. - Targeted at pupils' specific needs tutors will know exactly where pupils have gaps, work to address these and constantly assess progress towards this. - Be carried out by well trained staff, likely teachers, with regular communication happening between tutors and parents - Aligned with learning that's happening in the classroom
+- Be one-to-one or one adult to a pair of pupils. - Be intensive: focused around key concepts, and take place over a short period of time.
+Likely for a session no more than 1hr in duration, ideally more than once per week and for a duration of no more than 6 weeks / 12 sessions. - Targeted at pupils' specific needs tutors will know exactly where pupils have gaps, work to address these and constantly assess progress towards this. - Be carried out by well trained staff, likely teachers, with regular communication happening between tutors and parents - Aligned with learning that's happening in the classroom